PennApps2025/BackAiCharades/README.md

 [See Frontend](https://github.com/PennApps2025/FrontAiCharades)

-## 💡 Inspiration
-We wanted to blend physical play with modern AI: take classic charades and let an AI act as the judge in real-time.
-That makes the game playable anywhere — solo, remote with friends, or in group settings without a human judge.

 ## ✅ What it does
 - Receives live webcam frames and a target word, then invokes Gemini Vision to guess the action
 - Returns a structured result indicating the model’s guess and whether it matches the target